Playing Heroes seems easy. But did you know the people behind its game engineering and how they did it?

 After considering things, they settled with Unreal Engine.

-As you’ve read earlier, it is an open-source engine.
-“Anyone can go in and [modify] the code” and “learn from it,” Jader added.
+As frequently mentioned already, it is an open-source engine.
+“Anyone can go in and [modify] the code” and “learn from it,” Jader explained.

 Maximizing its advantages

-As the lead developer, Julio had multiple instances where “he modified the code,” Jader shared.
-It was because ”he [had] found bugs on it.”
+As the lead developer, Julio had multiple instances where “he modified the code” because ”he [had] found bugs on it,” Jader shared.

 Then, he “modifies it instead of waiting for support from a company that may or may not reply.
 So, open-source [engine] has a lot of advantages in that regard.”